Below you will find the questions most frequently asked of the Admissions Office.

 Does being asked to send in written work mean that I have got an interview?
 No. Although written work is not taken into account in our decisions about who to call to interview, we routinely ask all applicants in certain subjects to submit marked school essays by mid November because of the very short timeframe in which our admissions process takes place: if we waited until we had decided who to call to interview before we requested this work, it would not give candidates enough time to submit work and interviewers sufficient time to read it in advance of interviews.
 This means that you may be asked for an essay and then not called for interview after or before you have sent the work in.
 We understand that this is not easy for candidates, but unfortunately we have no choice but to ask for written work routinely soon after applications have been received.

 How do you make decisions about which candidates to offer places to?
-Again this will be holistic, involving all elements in an application.
+Again this will be holistic, involving all academic elements in an application.
 At this point in our decision-making we will consider performance in Section 2 (as well as Section 1) of the pre-interview assessments/ performance in at-interview assessments for subjects where they exist.
-While performance in interview may in some cases be decisive, experience tells us that in the large majority of cases, it will not.
+While performance in interview may in some cases be decisive, experience tells us that in many cases, it will not.
 This is because most applicants who are very strong on paper also perform strongly in interview; it is also possible for candidates with strong track-records in public exams to under-perform in interview and still receive an offer.
 As ever, contextualised track-record in public exams is likely to be the single most important factor in our decision-making.

 How do you decide what level of offer to set?
 Academic research has consistently and decisively demonstrated that performance at A Level (or equivalent) correlates strongly with performance at university.
 The most complete study is available on the National Archives Website.
 Another up-to-date study is available from Cambridge Assessment.
 Accordingly, in the interests of rational and valid decision-making, at Pembroke we intend to make the maximum number of offers we can for each available place, allowing as many students as possible to compete for entry via their performance in public exams sat at the end of their school or college career.
 In order to be able to do this, we will need to make some challenging offers.
 The minimum A-Level offer for Cambridge entry is A*AA in the Arts and Humanities and A*A*A in the Sciences, and, while we will certainly make offers at this level, we are also likely to pitch some offers a grade higher than this, or stipulate A* grades in certain subjects.
 In practice successful Pembroke applicants tend to exceed the typical Cambridge offer in their final exams by one or two grades.
-For more information on the academic strength of entrants.
+For more information on the academic strength of entrants please visit the University's Application Statistics page.

 Can I obtain feedback on my application?
 We are happy to offer feedback to unsuccessful candidates or their schools on request until 28th February following the 15th October deadline.